mtiemersma/magnesium/reference.md

 lambda[=] // by move
 lambda[=mut] // by mutable move
 ```
+lambdas can also take arguments and return values without them specifying the types explicitly

 coroutines are resumable functions, currently only stackless coroutines
 are supported